Altinn/altinn-studio-docs/content/app/development/configuration/eformidling/_index.en.md

 The application developer is responsible for creating the message that will follow a shipment through eFormidling.
 [Read about the various message types available in eFormidling.](https://docs.digdir.no/eformidling_nm_message.html#meldingstypene)

-This is acheived by including the function below in _App.cs_.
+This is achieved by including the function below in _App.cs_.

-Expected output from this function is a touple contaning to elements.
+Expected output from this function is a tuple containing to elements.
 First, the name of the metadata file and then a stream containing the metadata.

 ```cs